Cray-HPE/docs-csm/background/ncn_plan_of_record.md

 # Plan of Record

 This document outlines the hardware necessary to meet CSM's Plan of Record (PoR).
-This serves the **minimum, necessary** pieces required per each server in the management plane.
+This serves as the **minimum, necessary** pieces required per each server in the management plane.

 1. If the system's NICs do not align to the PoR NICs outlined below (e.g. Onboard NICs are used instead of PCIe), then follow [Customize PCIe Hardware](../operations/node_management/customize_pcie_hardware.md) before booting the NCN(s).
 1. If there are more disks than what is listed below in the PoR for disks, then follow [Customize Disk Hardware](../operations/node_management/customize_disk_hardware.md) before booting the NCN(s).